signalfx/integrations/collectd-kafka/README.md

 ### USAGE

->This section contains information about how best to monitor the software in question, using the data from this plugin.
-In this section, the plugin author shares experience and expertise with the software to be monitored, for the benefit of users of the plugin.
-This section includes:
->
->- Important conditions to watch out for in the software
->- Common failure modes, and the values of metrics that will allow the user to spot them
->- Chart images demonstrating each important condition or failure mode

 ### METRICS

-For full documentation of the metrics and dimensions emitted by this plugin, see the `docs` directory in this repository.
+For documentation of the metrics and dimensions emitted by this plugin, [click here](././docs).

 ### LICENSE